Bat Removal Toronto – How Do You Know If Bats Have Moved into Your Attic?

 In need of Bat Removal in Toronto?
 Since bats are relatively quiet, you might not even realize that they have moved into your attic.
 They do not store food in the attic, so you won’t hear sounds of them hiding nuts inside the area.

-Bats usually come out in the dusk since they sleep during the daytime.
+Bats usually come out at dusk since they sleep during the daytime.
 They’ll be hungry and looking for night-flying insects to gobble up.
-If possible, sit near any openings or vents that exist in the attic’s construction.
+If possible, sit near any openings or vents in the attic’s construction.
 While you can also choose to stand, it might take a while, so a chair might be more comfortable.

-- While it is possible to make a visual inspection of the attic in hopes of seeing whether or not you have a bat infestation, precautions should be taken.
+- While it is possible to visually inspect the attic in hopes of seeing whether or not you have a bat infestation, precautions should be taken.

-- You’ll want to avoid contact with the bats as well as with their disease-carrying guano (feces).
+- You’ll want to avoid contact with the bats and their disease-carrying guano (feces).
 Purchase a face mask that you can wear to avoid breathing in any guano dust or bacteria from bat urine.
-If the attic isn’t well lit, consider bringing a flashlight with you to make it easier to see into darkened corners, which is typically where the bats will choose to roost.
+If the attic isn’t well-lit, consider bringing a flashlight to make it easier to see into darkened corners, typically where the bats will choose to roost.

-- Since the bats should be outside, you’ll simply be searching for signs of bat guano.
-However, sickly bats might not have gone outside, so be on the alert for their presence.
+- Since the bats should be outside, you’ll search for bat guano signs.
+However, sickly bats might not have gone outside.

-- If you make a visual inspection during the winter, the bats should be sluggish.
-Simply avoid making any noise and watch where you walk to avoid bumping any bats with your head.
+- The bats should be sluggish if you visually inspect them during the winter.
+Avoid making noise and watch where you walk to avoid bumping bats with your head.
 You should look for bats in the rafters and guano on the floor.

-- Call in bat control specialists to do the inspection and removal for you if you aren’t up to doing it on your own.
+- Call wildlife control specialists to inspect and remove you if you aren’t up to doing it yourself.
 Ideally, you’ll want the wildlife control specialists to complete the bat removal service for you to avoid coming into contact with these disease-carrying mammals.

 BAT REMOVAL TORONTO – PREVENTION SPECIALISTS – SCREENING & CHAULKING SOLUTIONS

-- Bats are known as the most successful mammal second only to rodents.
-Ontarios Bat species very (8 in all) and all belong to the family of evening bats.
-The most common bats found in Toronto & GTA are the Little Brown Bat and the Big Brown Bat.
+- Bats are known as the most successful mammal, second only to rodents.
+Ontario’s Bat species are very (8 in all), and all belong to the family of evening bats.
+The most common bats in Toronto & GTA are the Little Brown Bat and the Big Brown Bat.

-- Equipped with ultrasonic echolocation the Big Brown Bat can detect moths & flying bettles just over 8 kilometres away.
-The Little Brown Bat gives birth each summer and raise their young in large maternal roosting colonies.
+- Equipped with ultrasonic echolocation, the Big Brown Bat can detect moths & flying Beatles just over 8 kilometres away.
+The Little Brown Bat gives birth each summer and raises its young in large maternal roosting colonies.

-- Most homeowners are anti bat once one or more gain entry into the home and with good reason, but bats can devour 9000 insects per hour so can be a benefit to have on the property.
+- Most homeowners are anti-bat once one or more gain entry into the home, and with good reason, but bats can devour 9000 insects per hour, so it can be a benefit to have on the property.